Working time and working hours in Poland

 Weekly rest period of managing employees may be less than 35 hours but never less 24 hours.

-• break from work for a juvenile employee (i.e. person of at least 15 years of age but less than 18 years of age) – where the daily working time of a juvenile employee is longer than 4,5 hours, an employer shall introduce a break from work of 30 consecutive minutes.
+• break for an adolescent worker (i.e. a person who is 15 years of age or older and under 18 years of age) – where the daily working time of an adolescent worker is longer than 4.5 hours, the employer shall introduce a 30-minute break ;

 Systems and schedules of working time